Cecilapp/Cecil/docs/1-Quick Start.md

 <!--
-description: "Create a new site and preview it locally."
+description: "Create a new website and preview it locally."
 date: 2020-12-19
-updated: 2023-12-08
+updated: 2024-10-31
 menu: home
 -->
 # Quick Start